hello-jason/portfolio/source/blog/2015-07-12-developing-wordpress-themes-on-a-modern-web-stack.html.md

 Our legacy sites were migrated into the Bedrock stack over time, and all newer sites are built onto Sage.
 We can now tie WordPress core and plugin updates to git commits, deploy over the command line, and optimize assets for production.

 Roots has been monumental in the way I approach and maintain WordPress projects.
 It brings all the tools I'm already using in other frameworks, and it has brought efficient consistency to all the WordPress projects I help create and maintain at my job.

+When I combine the Roots stack with the glorious [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, I can build a website which even non-tech-savy clients can manage, and that's what it's all about.

 Thank you, [Roots team](https://roots.io/about/).